tylpk1216/kobofileserver/README.md

 05. Open browser on any device, then type "http://IP/".
 06. Select a file.
 07. Click "Click to upload file" to upload file.
+08. After uploading file is done, click "Import Books" of NickelMenu.

 # Test Video
 [Use Android E-Ink device(HyRead Gaze Pocket) to upload files to Kobo Elipsa.](https://youtu.be/mZ4C3v0sqL0 "kobofileserver")